mr-eggplant/SAR/README.md

 '--exp_type' is choosen from:

-- 'normal'  means the same test setting to prior mild data stream in Tent and EATA;
+- 'normal' means the same test setting to prior mild data stream in Tent and EATA

 - 'bs1' means single sample adaptation, only one sample comes each time-step

 - 'mix_shifts' conducts exps over the mixture of 15 corruption types in ImageNet-C

 - 'label_shifts' means exps under online imbalanced label distribution shifts.
-Moreover, imbalance_ratio indicates imbalance extent
+Moreover, imbalance_ratio indicates the imbalance extent

 **Results**: